shreya-p25/limehome-BE-challenge/README.md

 # Backend Challenge - Java

 This repository is a supplemental option for those who don't feel comfortable working with either our TypeScript or Python problems.
-It should be noted that the Python project was used as the source of truth for implementation details.
+It should be noted that the Python project was used as the source of truth for implementation details, and so this may not represent 100% idiomatic Java (sorry).

 ## Context